ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 [Docker] is a light-weight virtual machine with excellent cross platform support.
 This allows us to run something very close to the ev3dev OS on any desktop or notebook computer.
-This lets us get the same versions of all of the libraries running on the EV3 but compile with the power of a desktop processor.
+This means that we get the same versions of all of the libraries running on the EV3 but compile with the power of a desktop processor.
 {: .lead .clearfix}